RishabhCodeLab/Netflix-Recommender-System/README.md

 ## Motivation
 In this project, we’ll build a baseline Movie Recommendation System using TMDB 5000 Movie Dataset.
 For novices like me, this kernel will serve as a foundation in recommendation systems and provide you with something to start with.

+**Data source -**: All required data for this project is available in a data folder.

+**To start this project, we have to create a virtual environment of Python from scratch in Anaconda Command Prompt and install all necessary libraries in that environment, including the Surprise library.
+So we have to follow some steps to create a virtual environment**